ahsanijaz/ahsanijaz.github.io/_posts/2017-30-04-AirLahore.md

 A friend of mine ([Max](http://maxkrueger.com/)) was discussing about his presentation on Smart Cities.
-While going through it, he mentioned a twitter account that posts about air pollution data about Karachi [KarachiAir](https://twitter.com/KarachiAir).
+While going through it, he mentioned a twitter account that posts about air pollution data about Karachi: [KarachiAir](https://twitter.com/KarachiAir).
 The tweets are machine generated and posted at an hour's interval.
 It's a great step to open data community, and quite rare in a country like Pakistan.
 We thought about creating some visualizations with basic exploratory analysis.
 It also So we scraped the data from the twitter account using its [timeline API](https://dev.twitter.com/rest/reference/get/statuses/user_timeline); filtered it to get only quality measure tweets; parsed those tweets to get pm2.5 and air quality index and did some time series visualizations for it.